 [Future/Optional idea] Use of a fan.

+”Mr. Fusion is a tiny, custom Linux distribution designed to run on the DE10-Nano and install MiSTer.
 It comes in the form of a compact image that you can download and flash onto an SD card of any size with a tool like Apple Pi Baker, balenaEtcher, Win32 Disk Imager or even dd.” – https://github.com/MiSTer-devel/mr-fusion

 MiSTer.ini (settings)